leeweiming3/tp/docs/DeveloperGuide.md

 **MSS**

-1. Recruiter finds a job number to delete from the list displayed in the app.
+1. Recruiter finds a job index to delete from the list displayed in the app.
 2. Recruiter deletes the job.
 3. Hirehub requests the recruiter to confirm the deletion.
 4. Recruiter confirms deletion.